What to do in Valencia when it rains?

 The Capilla Sixtine Valenciana is a real pleasure for the eyes, a hidden gem!

-In the Parochia de San Nicolas you can do an audio guided visit or with a guide.
+In the Parochia de San Nicolas you can do an audio guided visit or you can visit it with one of our guides during a private tour of Valencia.

 Visit a museum